 Real estate is classed as an alternative asset class.
 It is defined as physical property or land.
 There are two broad categories for investing in real estate.
-The most obvious one would be to purchase the physical property itself.
+The most obvious one would be to purchase the physical property itself, whether domestic or commercial property.
 While possible, this is a complex and tedious process, which only those with sufficient expertise and capital can successfully do.
 This is because it often requires a substantial amount of capital to be put down as a deposit or as security against default.
 There are then often numerous regulatory checks involved, as well as tax considerations, extensive calculations and negotiations.
 Along the way, multiple intermediaries and agents become involved, each resulting in further financial costs.

 There are two types of investor in this category:

 - people or firms buying property to hold and make a capital gain on in future, whilst receiving rental payments in the interim.
 An investor can choose how much effort and time they are willing to spend on the property, with intermediaries and agents available to assist them for a fee at most levels, such as with getting tenants in and fixing any problems they encounter.